zaxxx/ga-beacon/README.md

 ## Stuff it does

-- Press `HOME` to init the hack (there is no visual feedback - it if fails, the game will probably just crash, otherwise nothing should happen)
+- Press `HOME` to initialize the hack (there is no visual feedback - it if fails, the game will probably just crash, otherwise nothing should happen)
 - Press `END` to load the Pentarch map in free camera mode

 That's all.
 I'm not very good at this.
 Most of the stuff I try just crashes the game and getting anything to work is tedious.
 Any ideas and pull requests are welcome and appreciated.